alinzh/dreamstime/.github/CONTRIBUTING.md

 If your contribution changes dreamstime in any way:

+- Update the [README](https://github.com/alinzh/dreamstime/tree/master/README.md) if anything there has changed.

 If your contribution involves any code changes:

+- Update the [project tests](https://github.com/alinzh/dreamstime/tree/master/tests) to test your code changes.

 - Make sure that your code is properly commented with [docstrings](https://peps.python.org/pep-0257/) and comments explaining your rationale behind non-obvious coding practices.